 Note that when you withdraw funds from your RRSPs, your RRSP issuer will withhold tax.
 However, they will not withhold tax on amounts that are transferred directly to a RRIF or if the proceeds are used to purchase an annuity.

-If you wish to understand more about RRSP or get professional help preparing financially for retirement, contact an NPW Wealth Advisor today by calling 1-855-545-9090.
+If you wish to understand more about Registered Retirement Savings Plan (RRSP) or get professional help preparing financially for retirement, contact an NPW Wealth Advisor today by calling 1-855-545-9090.